 In the same period, a smaller car will use less pound-for-pound value, even if the percentage lost is the same for both vehicles.

-When a new model is released it may not be clear how reliable it is.
+When a new vehicle model is released it may not be clear how reliable it is.

-Over time, it may develop a reputation for faults relating to safety - which can dissuade potential buyers.
+Over time, it may develop a reputation for faults relating to safety - which can dissuade potential buyers, increasing the level of vehicle depreciation.

 Some cars get recalled in large numbers due to such problems.
 If your car is one of them, its value is very likely to fall dramatically.